 Step 3.
 Wash your nails thoroughly to remove affected nail fungus dust.

-Now you are done the cutting and removing infected areas of your nail, it is time to wash away any debris.
+Now you are done cutting and removing infected areas of your nail, it is time to wash away any debris.
 You might not be able to see it, but it is almost definitely still there.
-Wash carefully with tepid water and a skin friendly (preferably pH balanced) shower gel.
+Wash carefully with tepid water and a skin-friendly (preferably pH-balanced) shower gel.

 Step 4.
 Carefully dry your nails taking care not to irritate them by rubbing vigorously.

 Remember how fungus grows in warm, damp conditions?
 This makes drying your feet thoroughly yet gently very important.
 Pat and press your feet or hands into a dry towel.
 Allow the towel to do the absorbing and avoid any scrubbing action.